QingrunZhangLab/cLD/README.md

 ### Calculate cLD
 **'cld.py'** could calculate the cLD matrix given the filtered gene file.
 The input is:
-  \-  the filtered gene data from filter
+  \-  the filtered gene data from the filter
 The output is:
   \-  the cLD file without Ensemble ID